The Dirichlet problem for the constant mean curvature equation in Sol_3: Abstract

 \section{Abstract}

-A version of the Jenkins-Serrin theorem for the existence of CMC graphs over bounded domains with infinite boundary data in Sol$_3$ is proved.
+We prove a version of the Jenkins-Serrin theorem for the existence of CMC graphs over bounded domains with infinite boundary data in Sol$_3$.
 Moreover, we construct examples of admissible domains where the results may be applied.

 \begin{flushleft} \textit{2010 Mathematics Subject Classification:} 53A10, 53C42. \end{flushleft}

 \begin{flushleft} \textit{Keywords:} Constant mean curvature surfaces, Dirichlet problem. \end{flushleft}